bundlewrap/bundlewrap/docs/content/guide/env.md

 ## `BW_SCP_ARGS`

 Extra arguments to include in every call to `scp` BundleWrap makes.
-Defaults to the value of `BW_SSH_ARGS`.
+Defaults to `""`.

 <br>